daveestaaqui/MahlerSignalsBot/README.md

 # ManySignals Backend (Aurora-Signals)

 ManySignals is the marketing surface for Aurora-Signals, a Node 20 + Express backend that ships daily and weekly scenario-based signals for U.S. equities plus Ethereum/Solana majors.
-The production API already lives at **https://aurora-signals.onrender.com** and the marketing site at **https://manysignals.finance**.
+The production API already lives at **https://aurora-signals.onrender.com** and the marketing surfaces are the Hostinger site **https://manysignals.finance** plus embedded sections that call this API directly.

 ## What ships